Methods, methodologies, frameworks and Bodies of Knowledge (BoKs)

 Methodologies in general:

-A methodology is a defined repeatable series of steps to produce an answer to a question (e.g. research) or a business problem.
+A methodology is a defined repeatable series of specific steps to produce an answer to a question (e.g. research) or a business problem.
 They can include rules, procedures and practices to be employed when undertaking specific elements of a task of significant scale.
 For example, there could be clear rules relating to and to be applied to analysis.
 A methodology should be repeatable and provide consistency when answering complex questions or addressing multiple business problems of a similar kind.

 Project Management Methodologies: